-\paragraph{Conformal inference applied to graph data} A few recent works \citep{huang2023uncertainty, lunde2023conformal} have considered the application of conformal prediction \citep{angelopoulos2021gentle} to graph data.
-Conformal prediction generally refers to the part of conformal inference that is concerned with producing prediction sets that are provably valid in finite samples, rather than error rate control as is considered here.
+\paragraph{Conformal inference applied to graph data.} A few recent works \citep{huang2023uncertainty, lunde2023conformal} have considered the application of conformal prediction to graph data.
+However, conformal prediction is concerned with constructing prediction sets, rather than error rate control as considered here.
 Moreover, in these works, the prediction task concerns the nodes: \cite{huang2023uncertainty} considers node classification, while \cite{lunde2023conformal} studies prediction of node covariates (also called network-assisted regression).
 By contrast, in our work, the prediction task concerns the edges, and therefore, the specific dependency issue that arises differs from \cite{huang2023uncertainty, lunde2023conformal}.
-Finally, a closely related work is that of \cite{luo2021anomalous}, which used conformal $p$-values to detect anomalous edges in a graph.
-However, their method relies on edge-exchangeability, which is a restrictive assumption.
-Moreover, the guarantee is only for a single edge.
+Finally, \cite{luo2021anomalous} employed conformal $p$-values to detect anomalous edges in a graph.
+However, their method relies on edge-exchangeability, which is a restrictive assumption, and the guarantee is only for a single edge.